mindsharelabs/subscribr/readme.txt

 == Installation ==

-1. Upload the `email-subscribe` folder to the `/wp-content/plugins/` directory.
+1. Upload the `subscribr` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==